MorganBergen/data-structures-and-algorithms/src/05-hash-table/README.md

 ##  specifications

 -  the hash table should implement the separate chaining approach to handle collisions

+1.  what is separate chaining
+2.  what is a collision

 -  the hash table should be implemented using the `MyVector` class, and the secondary chain for each bucket should be implemented using the `MyLinkedList` class.
 -  the hash table should accept either `std::string` or `long long` as the key data type, and it should support any value data type
 -  the hash table should be able to dynamically adjust its table size using table doubling and halving